Foreign Direct Investment in Colombia

 Fund transfer and channel confirmation

 We coordinate with your Colombian bank or brokerage to confirm the funds arrived correctly and are recorded as a foreign currency inflow subject to FDI registration.
-We verify the transfer documentation — SWIFT confirmation, source of funds declaration, exchange rate record — is complete and ready for filing.
+We verify that the transfer documentation—SWIFT confirmation, source of funds declaration, exchange rate record—is complete and ready for filing.

 Form F4 filing and registration

-We prepare and submit Form F4 (Declaración de Cambio para Inversiones Internacionales) with the Banco de la República.
-The form registers your foreign direct investment Colombia officially — recording investor identity, investment amount in USD and COP, investment type (company capitalization, real estate, or other), and the Colombian entity receiving the investment.
+We prepare and submit Form F4 (Declaration of Change for International Investments) with the Bank of the Republic.
+The form officially registers your foreign direct investment in Colombia, recording investor identity, investment amount in USD and COP, investment type (company capitalization, real estate, or other), and the Colombian entity receiving the investment.
 For investments channeled through an authorized foreign exchange market intermediary, registration is automatic at the time of the transaction.
-For investments not involving mandatory foreign exchange channeling, a separate filing in the Banco de la República's Foreign Exchange Information System (SIC) is required.
+For investments not involving mandatory foreign exchange channeling, a separate filing in the Bank of the Republic's Foreign Exchange Information System (SIC) is required.

 Certificate delivery and post-registration support

-Once registered, we deliver your complete FDI file registration record, investment certificate, exchange declaration, and a plain-language summary in English or German of your rights: dividend repatriation, capital repatriation, investor visa eligibility, and the process for updating your registration if your investment changes.
+Once registered, we will deliver your complete FDI file registration record, investment certificate, exchange declaration, and a plain-language summary in English or German of your rights, including dividend repatriation, capital repatriation, investor visa eligibility, and the process for updating your registration if your investment changes.

-Every investment made by a foreign national or foreign entity in Colombia must be registered as foreign direct investment with the Banco de la República.
-This applies to capital contributed to a Colombian company, funds used to purchase real estate, assigned capital in a foreign branch, and other capital inflows defined under Colombian foreign exchange law — governed by Decree 1068 of 2015 as amended by Decree 119 of 2017.
+Every investment made by a foreign national or foreign entity in Colombia must be registered as foreign direct investment with the Bank of the Republic.
+This applies to capital contributed to a Colombian company, funds used to purchase real estate, assigned capital in a foreign branch, and other capital inflows defined under Colombian foreign exchange law, governed by Decree 1068 of 2015 as amended by Decree 119 of 2017.

 Registration is what gives your investment legal status in Colombia.
 Without it:

-• Your investment has no protection under Colombia’s international investment agreements or bilateral investment treaties.
+- Your investment is not protected under Colombia's international investment agreements or bilateral investment treaties.

-Key rule: For investments channeled through an authorized foreign exchange intermediary (bank or brokerage), registration with the Banco de la República is automatic at the time of the transaction — no additional filing is required.
+Key rule: For investments channeled through an authorized foreign exchange intermediary (bank or brokerage), registration with the Banco de la República is automatic at the time of the transaction—no additional filing is required.
 For investments not involving mandatory foreign exchange channeling, a separate registration must be completed through the Banco de la República’s SIC system.
-We confirm which applies to your specific situation before any funds move.
+We will confirm which applies to your specific situation before any funds move.

 Types of Foreign Direct Investment Colombia — What Needs to Be Registered